Caduseus/SatisfactoryBalancers/README.md

 4. Hook the left Balancer's outputs to turquoise ports in both Extenders.
 5. Green ports become the 108x108 Balancer outputs.

-Blueprints folder: %localappdata%\FactoryGame\Saved\SaveGames\blueprints

 You need to have Blueprint tech researched to use these blueprints in a save.
-Otherwise your save is not listed in the folder.
+Otherwise your save is not listed in the Blueprints folder.

 Tier 1-4 belt blueprints for 3x3, 6x6 and 9x9 balancers are coming in a later version.